2

 3

 • $\begingroup$ Welcome to 3dPrinting.SE!
 Are you sure your communications settings are correct going from the Arduino to the printer?
-You might want to double check to make sure. $\endgroup$ Mar 11, 2019 at 12:32
+You might want to double check to make sure. $\endgroup$ Commented Mar 11, 2019 at 12:32

 • $\begingroup$ I'm not sure if I understand this correctly: You want to print by sending all commands via computer->ardunio->3dprinter?
 If yes: Bad idea, because if the computer gets a problem (e.g. a little hickup, auto turn off, and so many more) the print will fail.
 And have a hickup while a eg. 10h print is way too easy. $\endgroup$